-If not treated, gout can lead to joint damage and chronic arthritis.
+If left untreated, gout can lead to joint damage and chronic arthritis.

 You should see your GP if you have any of these symptoms.

-Your GP will assess your symptoms and they:
+Your GP will assess your symptoms and they may arrange:

-If your GP thinks you have gout, they may refer you to a rheumatologist (specialist in arthritis and joints).
+Your GP will also ask about your lifestyle, your diet and how much alcohol you drink.
+If they think you have gout, they may refer you to a rheumatologist (a specialist in arthritis and joints)

-These factors may increase the risk of developing gout:
+These factors may increase your risk of developing gout:

 Treatments to soothe a flare-up may include: